FuelLabs/fuels-ts/apps/docs/src/guide/quickstart/index.md

 # Note: project-name and all other options are optional
 Options:
   -V, --version    output the version number
-  -C, --contract   Include contract program
+  -c, --contract   Include contract program
-  -P, --predicate  Include predicate program
+  -p, --predicate  Include predicate program
-  -S, --script     Include script program
+  -s, --script     Include script program
   --pnpm           Use pnpm as the package manager --npm            Use npm as the package manager
   --cs             Include contract and script programs